How to understand fertilizer: a guide

 - Fruits = Potassium

-- Shoots = Assists with foliage and vegetative growth (leaves and anything that grows above ground)
+- Shoots = Nitrogen = Assists with foliage and vegetative growth (leaves and anything that grows above ground)

-- Roots = Aids with healthy root growth (underground and what we don’t see)
+- Roots = Phosphorus = Aids with healthy root growth (underground and what we don’t see)

-- Fruits = Helps promote flowers and fruit (vegetable) formation and size
+- Fruits = Potassium = Helps promote flowers and fruit (vegetable) formation and size

 Is there such a thing as too much fertilizer?

-Yes!
-There is such a thing as too much fertilizer.
-Excessive use of fertilizers can damage the plants and can decrease the soil’s fertility.
-For example, if your tomato plant is tall and green but is lacking in fruit production, there may be too much nitrogen in the soil.
-When you are picking a fertilizer, larger numbers don’t necessarily make for a better fertilizer.
-Listen to your plants and try to pick a fertilizer that is best for their needs.
+Yes, there absolutely is such a thing as too much fertilizer.
+Excessive use of fertilizers can damage plants and decrease soil’s fertility.
+For example, if your tomato plant is tall and green but lacking in fruit production, there may be too much nitrogen in the soil.

 How do I choose a fertilizer?

-- If you are unsure you can always choose an all-purpose fertilizer (5-5-5).
-Meaning there is an equal amount of Nitrogen, Phosphorus and Potassium (Shoots, Roots and Fruits).
+- If you’re uncertain, you can always choose an all-purpose fertilizer (5-5-5), which contains an equal ratio of Nitrogen, Phosphorus and Potassium (Shoots, Roots and Fruits).